d-woosley/AIVish/README.md

 # AIVish
-Voice Cloning with AI for Vishing
+Generate voice cloned audio recording using tortoise-tts for security awareness testing.

+# Disclaimer
+This project is not complete and the below notes and script in this project are just a proof-of-concept.
+I do intend to clean it up down the road but please submit pull requests and issues for suggested improvements.

+> **NOTE**: As with any pentesting tool, this should only be used only with proper authorization during security awareness training.

 # Setup
  1. Create new instance in AWS
   - AMI: Deep Learning Proprietary Nvidia Driver AMI GPU PyTorch 2.0.1 (Ubuntu 20.04) 20240116 _(Under Community AMIs)_
-  - Instance: G4dn.xlarge (Cheapest NVIDIA GPU on AWS)
+  - Instance: G4dn.xlarge (_Cheapest NVIDIA GPU on AWS_)
  2. SSH to new instance
 ```bash
 ssh -i <KEY> ubuntu@<PUBLIC_IP>